iann838/Pyot/docs/src/topics/slow.md

 # Pyot slowing down on serialization

 ::: tip IMPORTANT FACT
-Serialization of dicts to python objects will always touch creation of it, so called instantiation.
-In python instationtion is relatively slow.
+Serialization of dicts to python objects (instantiation) will always add to processing time.
+In python, instantiation is relatively slow.
 This is a Python bottleneck, not a framework level bottleneck.
 The straight out solution is to write C code that can be imported to Python, but that is not something the maintainer is good at.
 :::

 The ***explanation and solution is given** using the `lol.MatchTimeline` or `lol.Timeline` objects from the lol model.